glurp/ruby-onion-omega2/README.md

 ------------

 * V1 : develop this material without C librairie : use sysfs and some Onion exec (```fast-gpio``` ...)
-* V2 : link to onionlib shared library via FFI, for provide same API as V1, but faster
+* V2 : link to onionlib shared library via FFI, provide same API as V1, but faster
 * V3 : make a onion-mruby executable with all V2 io included :-)

+Currently: V1 only :)

 TODO on V1 :
 ------------

 * [x] develop a gpio library for digital input/output access
 * [x] develop a pwm library using fast-gpio
-* [x] OLED access ion I2C: seem ok (text write, reset...)
+* [x] OLED access ion I2C: seem ok with SSD1308 based Oled (text write, reset...)
 * [ ] I2C
-* [ ] understand and document pin numbering...
 * [ ] develop acces to serial line
 * [ ] configure the gpio : use  ```omega2-ctrl gpiomux```   for configure uart/i2c/spi/i2s/pwm